openstack-archive/refstack/doc/refstack.md

 Using the official site is probably the easiest option as no additional configuration is needed besides the hosts file modifications as noted above.
-Refstack, by default, points to this endpoint.
+RefStack, by default, points to this endpoint.

 **Option 2 - Use Local Endpoint**